percona/pmm-doc/docs/setting-up/client/postgresql.md

 - If **Automatic discovery limit** = 0 (default - server defined).
 The server defined limit is 10.
 If the database count is equal or less, then automatic discovery is **ON**
 - If **Automatic discovery limit** < 0 then automatic discovery is **OFF**.

-In case of a default value of zero, `Automatic- discovery` is enabled with no limit.

 Example:

-If you set the limit to 10 and your PostgreSQL instance has 11 databases, Automatic-discovery will be disabled.
+If you set the limit to 10 and your PostgreSQL instance has 11 databases, automatic discovery will be disabled.

-`pmm-admin add postgresql --username="pmm-agent" --password="pmm-agent-password" --auto-discovery-limit=18`
+`pmm-admin add postgresql --username="pmm-agent" --password="pmm-agent-password" --auto-discovery-limit=10`